-Turning the West Side-centric notion of an L.A. architecture tour on its head, the bus goes into areas not traditionally associated with the important, beautiful or significant, raising issues of preservation, adaptive reuse and the evolution of the city.
+Turning the predictable idea of a Los Angeles architecture tour on its head, this excursion goes into areas not traditionally associated with the important, beautiful or significant, raising issues of preservation, adaptive reuse and urban planning.
 The locations all speak to the power, mutability and reach of Southern California as a creative engine.
-Some of the tour stops are:

-Canning Hardware and the Ed “Big Daddy” Roth studio (1950s).
-This modest stretch of Slauson Avenue was ground zero for Southern California high performance and hot rod culture.
-Come discover how aerospace, social mobility and teenage ingenuity transformed the automotive industry and created new modes of self-expression that spread worldwide.
+In the 1950s, this modest stretch of Slauson Avenue was ground zero for Southern California high performance and hot rod culture.
+Here we’ll show how aerospace, social mobility and teenage ingenuity transformed the automotive industry and created new modes of self-expression that would have an international influence.